-New Admin Quick Start | TRITON AP-WEB and Web Filter & Security | v8.0.x, v8.1.x
+New Admin Quick Start | TRITON AP-WEB and Web Filter & Security | v8.3.x

 The information that can be displayed in an investigative report depends on what elements are already selected.
 If you are looking at requests by user, for example, you cannot add group information.
 Likewise, if you are looking at a report by category, you cannot simultaneously view risk class data.